A mix of shining seas and glorious beaches, ancient ruins and whitewashed villages, and some of the healthiest cuisine in the world!

-After breakfast, we’ll go on a morning walking tour of Athens.
-Explore the Acropolis, the vantage point that offered protections of the ancient city-state and the center of ancient Athenian religious and commercial life.
+After breakfast, you’ll go on a morning walking tour of Athens.
+Explore the Acropolis, which was the center of ancient Athenian religious and commercial life.
 Your history lesson will be completed with your visit to the Acropolis museum, the museum that the Athenians are most proud of.

-Late this afternoon we’ll go sea kayaking.
-Admire stunning views from the seaside along the Athenian Riviera all the way to Cape Sounio and the famous Temple of Poseidon!
-En route, we will have the chance of paddling and swimming underneath the famous temple.
-Upon arrival at Cape Sounio, we’ll visit the famous temple and end our day with a typical Greek meal, enjoying unique views and the sunset over the Saronic Gulf!
+Late this afternoon you’ll go sea kayaking.
+Admire stunning views from the seaside along the Athenian Riviera all the way to Cape Sounion and the famous Temple of Poseidon!
+Upon arrival at Cape Sounion, you’ll visit the famous temple and end your day with a typical Greek meal, enjoying unique views and the sunset over the Saronic Gulf!

 Today is a free day in Nafplion.
 Depending on the weather, you may want to walk the famous 999 steps up to the Palamidi Fortress overlooking the town.
 You can also take a taxi boat out to the Bourtzi Venetian Castle lying in Nafplion’s harbor.
 There are also many beaches nearby and Nafplion itself is a wonderful small city to walk around in!

 Today you leave Nafplio and head to the mountains.
 You’ll be driving to Ancient Gortyna to hike the Lousios Gorge.
 The hike offers a beautiful combination of history and nature.
-We’ll walk amongst trails of dense vegetation going parallel and crisscrossing the Lousios River.
-We visit monasteries that appear to be literally hanging from the cliffs and end the trek at the archaeological site of Ancient Gortys.
+You’ll walk amongst trails of dense vegetation crisscrossing the Lousios River.
+You’ll visit monasteries that appear to be literally hanging from the cliffs and end the trek at the archaeological site of Ancient Gortys.
 This is one of the most stirring of all Greek sites as it is based along the rushing river known in ancient times as the Gortynios.
 Your hike will include a picnic lunch.
 Afterwards drive on to Stemnitsa, one of Greece’s most stunning mountain villages.

 This morning after breakfast drive to Maratha village for your rafting adventure!
-The Lousios River is where Zeus the father of Olympian gods bathed after his birth, according to Pausanias the Greek traveler and geographer of the 2nd century AD.
+The river is where Zeus the father of Olympian gods bathed after his birth.

-Together we’ll discover a hidden natural paradise and enjoy rafting in a spectacular densely vegetated gorge and in the river’s crystal clear waters.
-The descent is of a 2nd-3rd degree of difficulty, starting from Lousios, continuing to Alfios River, and ending to the spectacular bridge of “Koukos”.
+Enjoy rafting down the river ending at the spectacular bridge of “Koukos”.
 After the rafting and the included country lunch, you can meander back to Stemnitsa.
 If you haven’t yet seen the Monastery of Prodromus, built into the mountains, take a small detour to see it!

 Today you’ll have a leisurely drive back to Athens and then catch your flight to the most magical Greek island of them all, Santorini!

-This morning we have a trip to Akrotiri.
+This morning you’ll visit Akrotiri.
 This Minoan settlement, destroyed in the Theran eruption around 1627 BCE is regarded as the inspiration behind Plato’s Atlantis.
 After that, you can wander down the path to the famous Red Beach, a must see place with gorgeous views even if you don’t plan on swimming!
-After the tour, you will be transferred back to your hotel and the rest of the day is free to wander around Fira, enjoy the beach etc.
+After the tour, you will be transferred back to your hotel and the rest of the day is free to wander around Fira town, enjoy the beach etc.